KDE/documentation-develop-kde-org/content/develop.md

       </svg>
       <h2 class="text-center">Extend Qt with New Posibilities</h2>
       <p>
-        KDE's development tools and frameworks are built on top of Qt, the standard cross-platform framework for developing beautiful applications.
+        KDE's development tools and frameworks are built on top of Qt, the popular cross-platform framework for developing beautiful applications.
       </p>
       <h3>Stop Reinventing the Wheel</h3>